-This chapter presented the summary of the research findings and discussed the broader implications of the findings for theory, practice, policy and further research in the commercial banks in Kenya.
-The study sought to investigate the influence of visioning managers on organizational performance of commercial banks in Kenya.
+This chapter presents the summary of the research findings and discusses the broader implications of the findings for theory, practice, policy and further research in the commercial banks in Kenya.
+The study sought to investigate the influence of inspiring managers on organizational performance of commercial banks in Kenya.